Council playgrounds & skate parks

 Port Lincoln Branch office: Monday only, 10am-1pm & 2pm-4pm

-As previously advised, the following Council managed facilities have been temporarily closed until further notice:
+The following Council managed facilities have been temporarily closed until further notice:

 - All Playgrounds owned and maintained by Council;

 - Cummins & Coffin Bay Skateparks;